A-Y12/A-Y12/README.md

 ### 🧠 About Me

-- 🎓 CSE undergrad at CUSAT
+- 🎓 CSE undergrad from CUSAT
 - 🌱 Currently exploring: **MERN**, and **ML**
 - 💼 Interested in tech that solves real problems
 - 🛠️ Building passion projects while learning on the go